R-D-BioTech-Alaska/Sonic/README.md

 the user to adjust the sound emitted to the connected speaker or device between the levels of 0 - 100,000 hz.

+The Requirement.bat is for the .py or .pyw files.
+Exe is standalone.

 ***Warning***

 Please aware that this program emits sounds that can be harmful and dangerous